Residential Care for Eating Disorders and Substance Use

 Why you should NOT wait to get help

-Without effective care for substance use and disordered eating, you are risking your health, your happiness and ultimately, your life.
+Without effective care for addiction and disordered eating, you are risking your health, your happiness and ultimately, your life.
 You are more likely than other people to endure:

 • Loss of friends, close family relationships and community ties